Full details of our opening and support hours during the festive period

 If a server room is flooded or fire damaged or your server falls over permanently there is an inevitable time lapse.
 In that time your data is held either on USB or in the Cloud or perhaps both (if your USB back was not damaged as part of the flood, fire or server death)

 You can not process as a business without the server that hosts your perpetually licenced software.
-Getting a new onsite server ordered and provisioned will take at least 10 days.
+Getting a new onsite server ordered and provisioned will now take at least will take at least 21 days.
+It must also be considered that the server that is available in the marketplace will not necessarily be the best/right server for you.
+Servers are not readily available, globally and lead times can be up to 3 months.
 Provisioning a full private Azure server is costly and may not run your software effectively.

 What happens if my external server backup box goes up in flames along with my server?